MicrosoftDocs/visualstudio-docs/docs/rtvs/interactive-repl.md

 R Tools for Visual Studio (RTVS) includes interactive windows for each of your installed environments.
 Also known as **REPL** (Read/Evaluate/Print Loop) windows, these allow you to enter R code and see the results  immediately.
 You can use all modules, syntax and variables, just like in an R script.

 **Interactive code execution** lets you execute and see the results of running small pieces of code as you write it.
 We integrate the typing experience in the editor with the Interactive Window.
-You type code into the editor window, and press Ctrl-Enter to send the current line under the cursor to the Interactive Window for execution.
-You can select several lines of code in the editor (see the screenshot below), and press Ctrl-Enter to send the selection to the Interactive Window for execution.
+You type code into the editor window, and press Ctrl+Enter to send the current line under the cursor to the Interactive Window for execution.
+You can select several lines of code in the editor (see the screenshot below), and press Ctrl+Enter to send the selection to the Interactive Window for execution.
 Placing the editor window and the Interactive Window side-by-side is a great way to experience this feature:

 ![](media/repl-interactive-execution.png)